lkuper/CMPS290S-2018-09/course-overview.md

-# CMPS290S, Fall 2018: Languages and Abstractions for Distributed Programming
+# Languages and Abstractions for Distributed Programming

 Friday, October 29, 2018